Why Stop Now (film): Release

 The film had its premiere at the 2012 Sundance Film Festival on January 27, 2012 and had a limited theatrical release in the US on August 17, 2012.

 Reception

 As of June 2020, the film holds a 25% approval rating on Rotten Tomatoes, based on 20 reviews with an average score of 4.46 out of 10.
 It holds score of 36 out of 100 score on Metacritic based on 10 reviews, indicating "generally unfavorable reviews".
 Film critic Roger Ebert gave "Why Stop Now" three-and-a-half stars out of four, commenting: "Week after week, we get dimwitted comedies, and then a charmer like this comes along, and it gets a limited release.
 'Why Stop Now' is a bright screwball comedy about one fraught day in the life of a piano prodigy, his addict mother and her drug dealers."

 Accolades

+Emma Rayne Lyle was nominated for the Best Performance in a Feature Film - Supporting Young Actress Ten and Under at the 34th Young Artist Awards in 2013.